grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_story1.md

 	* Though that rebel group might be the oppressors in 6 months
 	* There's no way to keep track of who is in power, or even if there actually CAN be someone in power
 	* So instead just do the job at hand, and hope it all comes out as a moral wash in the long run
-	* * [ ] Consider having Owen and Percy get into a conflict, Owen wants to make one move with the Prospect and Percy is determined to do something else.
+* [-] Consider having Owen and Percy get into a conflict, Owen wants to make one move with the Prospect and Percy is determined to do something else.
 Owen turns out to be right.
 Percy doesn't apologize
 	* ...could also be Bastian for a little character development, but I think he remains just a skinny quiet smoking pole.
-	* I like that this will play in later when they decide what to do if they find out that Owen slept with the ramming sub's captain's wife.
+	* I like that this will play in later when they decide what to do when they find out that Owen slept with the ramming sub's captain's wife.
 	* though maybe this human relations element is covered by the fight with Chips
 * [ ] consider adding a conversation about tools and how a character prefers hand tools whenever they can get them.
 * [X] When they make a random course decision, add: